Samsung Gear VR: Tricks And Hacks Guide

 - http://uploadvr.com News about virtual reality hardware and software.

-- http://www.reddit.com/r/gearVR/ Sub-Reddit dedicated to the Samsung Gear VR
+- http://www.reddit.com/r/gearVR/ Sub-Reddit dedicated to the Samsung Gear VR.
+(We are proud to be one of the Reddit Gear VR recommended guides)

 - http://www.reddit.com/r/oculus/ Sub-Reddit about the Oculus Rift and VR in general